 My wife and I are self-proclaimed movie buffs, we just love going to the movies.

-From the latest Indiana Jones movie, to the courtroom dramas and tear-jerker “chic-flicks”, we usually end up going to the theater a couple times a month.
+From the latest Jason Bourne movie, to the courtroom dramas and tear-jerker “chic-flicks”, we usually end up going to the theater a couple times a month.

 Going To The Movies Is No Longer Cheap Entertainment